Logarithm Calculator

 A log calculator calculates a logarithm for a number with a base specified by the user.
 A log calculator can be useful when you are solving logarithmic equations, or evaluating a log.
 For common logarithmic needs, many free tools like CalcMate will give you an accurate answer.

-How to use a logarithm calculator for base 2?
+How to use a logarithm solver for base 2?

 For log base 2 calculator functions, simply enter your number and set the base to 2, and it will compute your binary logarithms.
 This is generally useful for computation and information theory.